 Australian Passport Offices are authorised to provide the following services within Australia:

 - issuing of Certificates of No Impediment to Marriage (CNI) (including witnessing the signature on the application form)

 - legalisations of signatures and/or seals on Australian public documents (apostilles and authentications)

-Services in Australia are by appointment only.
+Services in Australia are provided by mail or in person.
+Lodgement at the Australian Passport Office in person is by appointment only.
 You can make an appointment by phoning 1300 935 260.

 Services we provide overseas

 Overseas, most Australian Embassies, High Commissions and Consulates are authorised to provide the following services:

 - witnessing and taking of affidavits, oaths or affirmations